zethsqx/home-lab-3d-model/README.md

 # lab-3d-model

 ## Overview
-This is the visualization of lab setup using 3d model
+This is the visualization of lab setup using 3d modelling

 Components:
 - 1U Server